 The online space is eclipsed by Google’s most viable Internet offering – Search.
 There are a few basic principles that Google uses to create the marketing magic that they are famous for.
-And the secret is out!
-Get the dope on Google’s marketing strategies to leverage your business and increase sales.

 One of the main reasons Google is nailing it is because their search results are relevant to what people are looking for.
 These search results impact the decision-making process of a consumer.
 It is important for your business to be relevant to its target audience, help them with problem-solving and decision-making.

 Keeping it simple is the key to any great business.
 Look at how simple the Google homepage is.
 No muss, no fuss.
 Simplify your processes, your communication, your marketing strategies and your USP.
 An uncluttered, concise webpage too can knock it out of the ballpark.